Velliz/anywhere/README.md

 made with <3 from **Bandung** Indonesia.

 ### Contributing
-If you want to join to this project fll free to contact me at diditvelliz@gmail.com
+If you want to join to this project fill free to contact me at **diditvelliz@gmail.com**